The Latihan: an inner awakening

 Practising the latihan

-In Subud, people meet to practice the latihan in
+In Subud, people meet to practise the latihan in

 a local venues, men and women separately, with each latihan lasting approximately 30 minutes.
 There is usually a preparation period of up to three months before a person comes to their first latihan, the latter being known as the ‘opening’, in which the contact with divine grace is spontaneously passed to them.
 Many people find this applicant period useful, as it is a time of subtle change, creating an inner readiness for the experience of the latihan.